 The second was to think about this article I was already going to write, how I was going to incorporate the above into it, and how I was going to address my gripes with DM’s on Twitter as a first contact.
 By the way I’m not alone on this thought.
 Marji Sherman wrote a post titled Kill the Auto-DM.
 Please, and thank you.
-Melissa Culberson actually .
+Melissa Culberson actually wrote about this in 2011.
 A company called Sales Blend write about Auto DM’s in 2014.
 Goodness; there are thousands of articles telling people they shouldn’t do it.

 I decided it was time to think more about the subject… why did I hate these things so much?
 Is it just the automation?
 Is it the impersonal nature of the overwhelming majority of them?
 Is it the perception of laziness, the uncaring of my time, the push to sell?
 Am I really worth even thinking about in the eyes of these folks, and should that bother me?

 Bother me… since I can’t identify what others are thinking, I can only look at myself and figure out what I’m thinking.
 I thought about it and I figured it out… the same reason I want more gun control… the same reason I want more oversight of police… the same reason I stay far away from people who seem overly religious…